Here's a link to my brief 2017 statement on where I stand on some issues.

 HOUSING: I am a longtime advocate for creating diverse housing options to meet the needs of all incomes and ages.
 Newton has a demand for more affordable housing units, as does the larger region.
-Finding a variety of ways to meet this obligation is one of Newton's major issues.
+Finding a variety of ways to meet this need is one of Newton's major challenges.
 Mayor Fuller has joined with other Boston Metro area leaders who has committed to creating more affordable housing; I applaud and support that goal.
-As one of the original members of Newton’s Housing Partnership and Chair of the Newton League of Women Voters Housing and Land Use Committees, I helped run public forums to educate residents about the need for more diverse and fair housing options, advocated on behalf of numerous proposals before the City, hosted and led conversations on this topic, worked with and for CAN-DO and Newton Community Development Foundation (NCDF), and done pro bono landscape design and fundraising work for those organizations.
+As one of the original members of Newton’s Housing Partnership and former Chair of the Newton League of Women Voters Housing and Land Use Committees, I helped run public forums to educate residents about the need for more diverse and fair housing options, advocated on behalf of numerous proposals before the City, hosted and led conversations on this topic, worked with and for CAN-DO and Newton Community Development Foundation (NCDF), and provided pro bono landscape design and fundraising work for those organizations.

 I am committed to all of these educational and advocacy efforts, as well contributing to the zoning review process in the City and within City Council to help make changes that will expand the housing options for all incomes and ages.
 One of my priorities is to facilitate and encourage coalition-building among various groups with different missions towards the common goal of sustainable development and the creation of diverse housing: ownership and rental, to meet the range of needs for families, seniors, millennials, employees, city workers.
 We need to work on these efforts to stop squeezing out Newton’s middle class, families, lower income, younger and older residents.

-INFRASTRUCTURE: As a member of the Newton City Council's Public Facilities Committee, I learn more about roads, streets, sidewalks, water, stormwater, sewer, and utilities connections regularly.
+INFRASTRUCTURE: As a member of the Newton City Council's Public Facilities Committee, I learn about roads, streets, sidewalks, water, stormwater, sewer, and utilities connections regularly.
 Improving and maintaining these networks is paramount.
 Continuing the improvements is a top priority for me.
 Coordinating pedestrian, bicycle, vehicular movement, in conjunction with water, sewer and storm drain improvements, synchronized with city and other public utilities, is crucial.
 The latest roads paving and maintenance program being used by the Dept. of Public Works offers short and long term benefits.
 Simultaneously we must maintain our urban canopy of street trees and accessibility for all users.
 Housing and transportation are intertwined with infrastructure, and all need to be considered as interwoven systems and needs.

 MENTAL HEALTH AND ADDICTION: Unseen, invisible needs face many Newton families dealing with mental health and addiction issues.
 The stigma is so strong that silence and isolation prevail.
 Many of us have a family member or friend that struggles with anxiety, depression, bipolar disorder, a learning disability, alcoholism, co-occurring disorders, or addiction.

 Newton’s opioid crisis is as critical as the nation’s.
 Our own opioid fatality rate went up over 140% two years ago.
 It happens here too.
 It is unacceptable.
 Vaping, kratom, and fentanyl laced cocaine are newer insidious substances our middle and high school aged students have available to them.
-With recreational marijuana now legal and coming to Newton soon, the time is ripe to ensure that adult-use cannabis doesn't make its way into the hands of minors.
+With recreational marijuana now legal and for sale in Newton, the time is ripe to ensure that adult-use cannabis doesn't make its way into the hands of minors.
 We can and must do more to educate and support families to help them learn more about these issues and their own role in recovery.
 Join me in the effort to stop the stigma.
 Education and support for family members has shown greater progress for both those members and outcomes for the loved one.
 Newton can do better.
 My specific efforts center around providing help for the families of those struggling with substance use disorder.

 A variety of transportation options are available